wintonmj/AVC-Team-3-2016/README.md

 ###Week 6 Checklist
-- [ ] Grace: Help with anything getting behind/software for quadrant 4.
+- [x] Grace: Help with anything getting behind/software for quadrant 4.
-- [ ] Chris & Michael: Work on quadrant 4 code, with IR sensors.
+- [x] Chris & Michael: Work on quadrant 4 code, with IR sensors.
-- [ ] Aaron & Mayunk: Have the sensors placed ready for software to code.
+- [x] Aaron & Mayunk: Have the sensors placed ready for software to code.

+**This week we were well organised, we managed to get the robot moving through all quadrants.
+Hardware changed design so it would fit through the walled maze better ready for the final day.

-###Week 7 Checklist to come
+###Week 7 Checklist
+- [ ] Did our AVC complete the maze?